Recordkeeping for Timely Deposit Insurance Determination

 For more information pertaining to the rule see Federal Register notice Part 370 - Recordkeeping for Timely Deposit Insurance Determination or contact the FDIC at Part370@FDIC.gov.

-The FDIC has prepared the following Information Technology Functional Guide ("Guide") - PDF to assist the information technology teams of the Covered Institutions in implementing systems compliant with 12 C.F.R.
-Part 370 (“Part 370”).
-The FDIC requested feedback from Covered Institutions prior to the Part 370 effective date to ensure that this Guide provides adequate and clear information.
+The FDIC has prepared the following Information Technology Functional Guide (ITFG) version 2.1 - PDF to assist the information technology teams of the Covered Institutions in implementing systems for 12 C.F.R. part 370 (“Part 370”).
+This update incorporates feedback from Covered Institutions on the draft ITFG version 2.0 issued on June 29, 2018.

 12 CFR Part 370 Frequently Asked Questions and Answers

 The "Recordkeeping for Timely Deposit Insurance Determination" rule (12 CFR Part 370 of the FDIC's Rules and Regulations) (“Part 370”) requires each insured depository institution that has two million or more deposit accounts (a “Covered Institution” or “CI” as defined in section 370.2(c) of the rule) to (1) configure its information technology system to be capable of calculating the insured and uninsured amount in each deposit account by ownership right and capacity, which would be used by the FDIC to make deposit insurance determinations in the event of the institution’s failure, and (2) maintain complete and accurate information needed by the FDIC to determine deposit insurance coverage with respect to each deposit account, except as otherwise provided.